AMAN-ARABZADEH/Polymorphism_Cpp/README.md

 ## Introduction:

-This repository I provides an example of how polymorphism in C++ works.
+This repository I provide an example of how polymorphism in C++ works.
 The aim is to showcase how polymorphism enables code flexibility and extensibility by working with different derived classes through a common interface.

 ## Description: